 Body Tracing: Two Ways to Play

-Looking for a playful way to connect as a family this weekend?
+Looking for a playful way to connect as a family?
 Body tracing is a simple, engaging activity that can be adapted for both indoor and outdoor settings.
 Siblings can take turns tracing one another’s body.
 Young toddlers can help gather and glue materials.
 Even grownups can get in on the fun!

 Documenting your family’s body tracing experience is a powerful way to reflect on physical and artistic growth.
 Whether you roll up your body-sized creations and tuck them away in a closet or photograph your family’s creative process, try to revisit the experience in the coming months.
 Invite your child to share his or her observations before sharing your own.

 “Here’s a photo of the body tracing you made in Central Park this spring.
 Let’s compare this spring photo with the body tracing you made today!”

 “Do you notice a difference in the size of each body tracing?”

 “I see that you included more details when drawing your face this time.”

 “I notice that your legs and arms are longer now.
 You’ve really grown!”